rdodev/sample-gx-project/README.md

 ## Self-contained Deployment

 It is often useful to create an image that has everything it needs without relying on the host in which it was built.
-To achieve this, we will simply add the `COPY` directive to our `Dockerfile.depoy` so that it will copy the files of the local directory (relative to where the Dockerfile is) to the containers `WORKDIR` (in this case `/app`).
+To achieve this, we will simply add the `COPY` directive to our `Dockerfile.deploy` so that it will copy the files of the local directory (relative to where the Dockerfile is) to the containers `WORKDIR` (in this case `/app`).

 To build this image run this command: